Lisa Anne Auerbach: Sweater Parade

 At the core of the exhibit are dozens of densely patterned, text-covered garments arrayed across the gallery in a “parade” of knitted projects from the nineties to today.
 Works include cheerleader combos; sweaters inspired by historical U.S. presidential campaigns; outfits commenting on news of the day, from climate change to Britney Spears to Covid-19; and distinctive hand-knitted pullovers in the Danish tradition of Hønsestrik—or “chicken knitting”—in which sweater patterns embody political expression.

-To activate these garments, Usdan Gallery and Auerbach are collaborating to stage a Sweater Parade event at Bennington on March 12.
-Members of the College community will wear exhibition sweaters for a procession across campus, propelling the gallery into the outdoors for a celebration of wearable art and free speech.
-A film of the parade will then be projected inside as part of the exhibit.
+To activate these garments, Usdan Gallery and Auerbach collaborated to stage a Sweater Parade event at Bennington on March 12.
+Members of the College community wore exhibition sweaters for a procession across campus, propelling the gallery into the outdoors for a celebration of wearable art and free speech.
+A film of the parade joined the exhibition.

 In addition to knitted objects, the exhibition features two other key components: a book room where audiences can explore the artist’s numerous publications, and, on the walls surrounding the sweater procession, a series of 250 small paintings on paper, made from 2016 to 2020, that talk back to events of the Trump Administration.
 Mimicking Trump’s “Make America Great Again,” the paintings blare taglines of sorrow, hope, outrage and revolt: WE CAN BE HEROES, SAVE YOUR LAST XANAX, NO RIGHTS WITHOUT FIGHTS and MAKE AMERICA VOTE AGAIN are just a few examples.